 Phil Coleman, MS, CEM, CMVP, Lawrence Berkeley National Laboratory Read Bio

-Phil Coleman has worked at Lawrence Berkeley National Laboratory (LBNL) since 1996.
-He is a technical advisor to the Federal Energy Management Program's (FEMP) ESPC program, focusing particularly on utility rates and measurement and verification of savings.
-Phil also spearheaded an initiative to educate federal facilities on efficiency and renewable project incentives, demand response, utilities procurement, and "rate-responsive building operation."
-Internationally, he has advised governments in Mexico, India, Chile, and Jordan on developing public sector energy conservation programs.
-Phil received his bachelor's degree from Earlham College (1986) and his master of science in energy management and policy from the University of Pennsylvania (1994).
-He also holds the Association of Energy Engineers' Certified Energy Manager (CEM) and Certified Measurement and Verification Professional (CMVP) designations.
+Phil is a technical advisor to the Federal Energy Management Program’s energy savings performance contracting (ESPC) program, focusing particularly on utility rates and measurement and verification of savings.
+Also, in support of FEMP, he spearheads an effort to educate federal facilities on energy project incentives, demand response, and time-variable pricing.
+Internationally, Phil has worked with the governments of Mexico, India, Chile, and Jordan on developing public sector energy conservation programs.
+He received a Master of Science in energy management and policy from the University of Pennsylvania in 1994 and also holds the Association of Energy Engineers’ Certified Energy Manager (CEM) and Certified Measurement and Verification Professional (CMVP) designations.

 Upon completion of this course, attendees will be able to:

 - Identify the benefit of escalating rates, as well as the risk of over-escalating, in performance contracts (ESPCs, UESCs, and PPAs);

 - Identify the key elements in FEMP's escalation rates guidance;

 - Recognize the appropriate escalation rate for any commodity or service in any domestic performance contract; and

 - Identify the appropriate values to key factors (e.g., sector, inflation rate, and carbon pricing policy) in using EERC for a performance contract at your site(s).